Native Americans in German popular culture: Criticism

 In the United States, there is a widespread criticism from Native Americans about the misappropriation and misrepresentation of Native American identity and culture.
 Examples include the Native American mascot controversy, backlash against artists such as Gwen Stefani and Lana Del Rey who have performed in feather war bonnets, and campaigns to educate the public about not wearing Native American costumes for Halloween and themed parties, such as My Culture Is Not a Costume.
 This same sentiment was expressed by Haircrow's son, who claimed that "they are stealing from others, but don't want to admit it.
 That's why they didn't want us there, because they know we know what they are doing is wrong".

 In a New York Times short documentary titled Lost in Translation: Germany's Fascination with the American Old West, the actor portraying Winnetou, Jan Sosniok, is asked if he thinks that real Native Americans would take offense to the portrayal of Native Americans.
 The actor responds that he does not believe they would be offended.
 The video also portrays a German man who studied at the Institute of American Indian Arts in New Mexico.
 This person shares his discomfort with seeing a burial dance take place in the Bad Segeberg performance, and calls it grotesque and claims that it perpetuates a stereotypical image of the Native American.

 Journalist James Hagengruber discussed German hobbyists in an article for Salon's website, describing the occasional clashes between the German fantasists and actual Native Americans.
 Visiting Native American dancers were shocked when German hobbyists protested their use of microphones and details of their costumes (to which they counter-protested).
 A hobbyist profiled in the article defended the German tendency to focus on Indian culture before 1880, instead of engaging with issues that affect contemporary tribes, comparing it to studying "the [ancient] Romans."
 Some Germans have been surprised and irritated when real Native Americans don't act the way they do in the German imagination.

-On the other hand, Hagengruber comments that "some dying Indian languages may end up being preserved by German hobbyists."
+Hagengruber comments that "some dying Indian languages may end up being preserved by German hobbyists."
 Dick Littlebear, "a member of the Northern Cheyenne Nation and the president of Chief Dull Knife College in Lame Deer, MT," told Hagengruber "he doesn't worry about Germans fixating on his culture," as long as they do not copy sacred ceremonies, and pointed out that he had learned "lost Northern Cheyenne stitching methods from the 1850s" from German hobbyists.